 CAT FAQs - Registration:

-CAT 2017 application process has started from August 9 and will end on September 20, 2017.
+CAT 2017 application process had started from August 9 and ended on September 20, 2017.
 Below are the answers to CAT FAQs under this section.

 Q. I have completed my Bachelor’s Degree.
 Do I need to submit the overall percentage of marks or as per my University standards?